opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 ## The 2015 Deed and September Agreement

-44     Navin’s and Mrs Navin’s main defence was that the 2015 Deed and the September Agreement constituted a full and final settlement of all disputes between the parties which had arisen at the time.[\[note: 55\]](#Ftn_55)
+44     Navin’s and Mrs Navin’s main defence was that the 2015 Deed and the September Agreement constituted a full and final settlement of all disputes between the parties which had arisen at the time.[^55]

-45     Ram’s case was that the 2015 Deed was void for uncertainty, or alternatively, that it was voidable for misrepresentation, duress, undue influence, unconscionability, and/or material non-disclosure.[\[note: 56\]](#Ftn_56) Mrs Ram pleaded much the same, with the additional reliance on the doctrine of _non est factum_.[\[note: 57\]](#Ftn_57)
+45     Ram’s case was that the 2015 Deed was void for uncertainty, or alternatively, that it was voidable for misrepresentation, duress, undue influence, unconscionability, and/or material non-disclosure.[^56] Mrs Ram pleaded much the same, with the additional reliance on the doctrine of _non est factum_.[^57]

 ### Whether the 2015 Deed was void for uncertainty